nehapatlolla/sql-fundamentals/sql.md

 ### Normalization

 In a database, normalization involves organizing data into separate tables, each focusing on a specific type of information.
-This reduces redundancy and ensures that each piece of data is stored in one place only, making it easier to manage and preventing errors.
+This reduces redundancy and ensures that each piece of data is stored in one place only, making it easier to manage and preventing errors, reduce anamolies, increase the safety.

 > SAFETY